realaryann/concurepo/README.md

 | `-limit` | `uint` | Limit job results using an unsigned int |
 | `-company` | `string` | Filter jobs by their company name |

+## TODOs

+[] Additional filtering based on job description
+[] Adding more sources of scraping - Both FT and Intern [] Expanding beyond SWE and tech positions
+[] Distributing and organizing main.go
+[] Utilizing hashing O(1) lookup instead of slice iteration for -flags